naturalis/barcode_validator/README.md

 A Python-based toolkit for validating DNA barcode sequences through structural and taxonomic validation.
-This tool helps ensure sequence quality and taxonomic accuracy for submissions to the Barcode of Life Data System (BOLD) and to Naturalis's Core Sequence Cloud.
+This tool helps ensure sequence quality and taxonomic accuracy for submissions to the Barcode of Life Data System (BOLD) and to Naturalis's DNA domain within the BioCloud.

 ## Features